Must I take the GRE? No, the GRE is not required for this Program.

 What about papers and tests, etc. in the courses?
 Most courses require extensive papers, often more than one.
-Many have tests which may be in-class or out-of-class, open-book or closed-book.
 The process of testing varies considerably from course to course, but you can be certain, and with very few exceptions, that all MACJ courses will require critical, thoughtful, quality writing.

 Do you give credit for life experience?
 Mars Hill University does not give graduate credit for life experience.